gnolang/gno/docs/how-to-guides/effective-gno.md

 In Gno, the focus shifts towards writing documentation for the end user.
 You can even consider that the main reader is an end user, who is not so interested in technical details, but mostly interested in how and why they should use a particular endpoint.
-Comments will be used for code source reading, but also to generate documentation and even for smart wallets that need to understand what to do.
+Comments will be used to aid code source reading, but also to generate documentation and even for smart wallets that need to understand what to do.